 That PG-13 Rating

 Ok, parents.
-So let’s chat about that Captain Marvel PG-13 rating.
+So let’s chat about that Captain Marvel PG-13 age rating.
+Is Captain Marvel safe for kids, kid-friendly?
 As with all Marvel films, that PG-13 sliding scale can vary greatly.
-So if you’re on the fence about taking your kids, here’s the rating broken down:
+So if you’re on the fence about taking your kids, here’s the MPAA age rating broken down:

 Language.
 I counted a total of 14 possible.
 Four “h-e-double-hockey-stick” references, two “sh*t” phrases, three “donkey” liners, 2 “damn” words, and one illegitimate child.
 Mild compared to other Marvel films.
 No crude humor or overly degrading conversations either.
 I was pleased that the language was overall tamed down for this film and not necessarily as the punchline.
 I actually only counted two the first time I screened – that’s how “background” the words were – definitely encouraging for bringing the kids.

 Violence/Suspense.
 The action sequences do get intense and suspenseful in some parts – especially in some of the chase scenes.
 Alien combat, “blue” blood, and super hero violence all present too.
 There’s also one implied kill shot (not seen, but definitely perceived).
 But to compare, I would say more on the level of Guardians of the Galaxy violence versus Infinity War violence.